surajrl/marketpop/README.md

-# MarketPOP - Cloud-native Web APp
+# MarketPOP - Cloud-native Web App

 Welcome to **MarketPOP**!
 This project is a cloud-native web app for an online second-hand marketplace.
 This README provides instructions on how to set up and run the app using Docker.